egumasa/engagement-annotation-project/docs/5_supplementary_tags/3_Frame_markers.md

 - The writer of the sentence describes the goals/purposes of the piece of text.
 - The writer of the sentence announces what is going to be written about in the immediate piece of writing.

-Typical items categorized as goal-announcing are following (Bold-face are the span of this category.):
+Typical items categorized as goal-announcing are following (Bold-face are the span for this category.):

 - **We aim to present** ...
 - **The goal of this section/chapter/paper is** ...